DV

 What is the difference between ARCC and BXSL?

-ARCC (Ares Capital Corporation) tracks — with a bdc strategy, while BXSL (Blackstone Secured Lending Fund) tracks — with a bdc approach.
-They are issued by — and — respectively.
+ARCC (Ares Capital Corporation) is a business development company, while BXSL (Blackstone Secured Lending Fund) is a business development company.
+They are issued by Ares Management and Blackstone respectively.

 Can I hold both ARCC and BXSL?